Arnold, Missouri: Red light cameras

 In 2005, Arnold became the first city in Missouri to install red light cameras.
 A 2009 lawsuit against the cameras was dismissed on procedural grounds.
 In 2013 the Missouri Court of Appeals Eastern District ruled the Arnold red-light camera ordinance to be unconstitutional.

 Notable events

 On October 24, 1988 Republican vice-presidential candidate Dan Quayle addressed the students at Fox High School, listening to questions and discussing the fight on drugs.

 On July 17, 1993 President Bill Clinton with several members of his cabinet held a "flood summit" at Fox High School during the Great Flood of 1993.
 During the summit, Clinton promised the governors of flood-damaged states that his administration would not abandon them once the water recedes.

-On April 29, 2009, United States President Barack Obama held a town hall meeting commemorating his 100th day in office at Fox High School in Arnold.
+On April 29, 2009, President Barack Obama held a town hall meeting commemorating his 100th day in office at Fox High School in Arnold.
 Several members of the presidents cabinet and staff attended the event including senior White House advisers Valerie Jarrett and David Axelrod and National Security Adviser James L. Jones.